Memorable Manitobans: John M. J. Gaudes (1934-2007)

 John Gaudes, Manitoba Artists, Manitoba Fisheries.

-“They left their mark”, Winnipeg Free Press, 30 December 2007, page B2.
+“They left their mark,” Winnipeg Free Press, 30 December 2007, page B2.

-This profile was prepared by Angela Graham.
+This page was prepared by Angela Graham.

 Memorable Manitobans